rzafiamy/ollama-proxy-service/README.md

 This repository showcases how to protect your Ollama instance using Flask, Flask-Limiter, and Flask-Cors.
 With this setup, you can ensure robust API key security and safeguard your valuable data.

+This application uses GUNICORN as the WSGI server, providing a robust and scalable environment for running your Ollama service.

 ### Features

 - **🔑 API Key Protection with Flask**: Ensure only authorized access by requiring a valid API key for each request.